moiseh/wp-magic-crud/README.md

 * It's made to create generic CRUD's with little effort, priorizing convention over configuration.
 Not recommended to create complex admin panels
 * Generates automatically the database structure (can be enabled or disabled)
 * Uses `WP_List_Table` WordPress API to create the listings, so the result will be similar of the WordPress Posts and Pages admin sections
-* Stuff included: Menus, Actions, Bulk Actions, Pagination, Validation, REST API, Complex relationship fields
+* Stuff included: Menus, Actions, Bulk Actions, Pagination, Validation, Complex relationship fields
+* Allow full REST operations including data pagination and Actions executing
-* CRUD definitions are defined by default using JSON files and low-code concepts
+* CRUD definitions are defined by default using JSON files and uses low code / no code concepts
+* Some behaviors like dynamic SQL queries can be customized using PHP callback functions
 * CRUD objects are strictly mapped from JSON/arrays to PHP objects using [Cweiske JsonMapper library](https://github.com/cweiske/jsonmapper)
 * Database operations are mainly operated using [Laravel Eloquent Wrapper for WordPress library](https://github.com/tareq1988/wp-eloquent)
 * Actions operations and other background jobs heavily uses [WooCommerce ActionScheduler library](https://github.com/woocommerce/action-scheduler)